 Ms. Nash has taught appellate law at both UCLA and Loyola Law schools and is certified as an appellate specialist by the State Bar of California.
 Her volunteer activities have included service as a Temporary Judge for the Los Angeles Superior Court and membership on the board of Girls and Gangs, a non-profit organization that provides services to girls in the juvenile justice system.

-Ms. Nash clerked for the Hon.
-David V. Kenyon in the United States District Court for the Central District of Los Angeles.
-She received her J.D. from Stanford Law School in 1981, where she was awarded the Order of the Coif and served as an Associate Editor on the Stanford Law Review.
-She has a Bachelor of Arts degree in political science from California Polytechnic State University in San Luis Obispo.
+Ms. Nash served as a law clerk to the Honorable David V. Kenyon of the United States District Court for the Central District of California.
+She received her J.D. from Stanford Law School, where she was awarded the Order of the Coif and served on the Stanford Law Review.
+She received a Bachelor of Arts degree in political science, with highest honors, from California Polytechnic State University in San Luis Obispo.